gladiola/blog/_drafts/2018-06-15-XAMPP_webdav_Vulns.markdown

 PHP Manual page on the proper use of the mssql_connect command that is associated with one of the CVEs.

+\[9\] Weidman, Georgia.
+"Chapter 4:  Using the Metasploit Framework," Penetration Testing:  A Hands-On Introduction to Hacking.
+No Starch Press.  pp.87-109.
+ISBN 978-1-89327-564-8.

+Review of techniques to implement a simple attack with default settings with a metasploit module using the msfconsole.

 [//]: # (Hyperlinks)
 [1]: https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/
 [2]: https://www.cvedetails.com/cve/CVE-2007-2080/